thomastownsend/job-manager/readme.txt

 Job Manager Requires:

 * WordPress 2.9 or later
-* Preferably WordPress 4.1.1
+* Preferably WordPress 4.2.2
 * PHP 5 or later

 There are 3 ways to install this plugin:

 = 1.
-The super easy way =
-1. In your Admin, go to menu Plugins > Add New
-1. Search for: `job manager`
-1. Job Manager should be the first result
-1. Click the Install link
-1. Activate the plugin
+Automatic installation =
+Automatic installation is recommended, it’s the easiest option as WordPress natively handles the file transfers and you don't even need to leave your web browser.
+An automatic install is really a simple 4 step process.

+1. Log in to your WordPress admin panel
+2. Select and click on Plugins
+3. Top of page – click > Add New.
+4. Search – (Select and Install)

+In the search field type "Job Manager" and then “ENTER” from your keyboard.
+Job Manager will be the first result on the far left top of the Search Results page.
+Once you've found the plugin you can view “More Details” or simply click the “Install Now” button.

-1. A new menu `Job Manager` will appear in your Admin
+Once activated a new menu “Job Manager” will appear in your Admin

 = 2.
-The easy way =
+Manual installation (easy way) =
 1. Download the plugin (.zip file) on the right column of this page
 1. In your Admin, go to menu Plugins > Add New
 1. Select the tab "Upload Plugin"